maccman/macgap-rb/README.md

     gem install macgap

+    # macgap new DIR
-    macgap macgap [options] DIR
+    # macgap build DIR

-For example:
+For example, to create a new MacGap app use the `new` command:

+    macgap new MyApp

+To build a MacGap app use the `build` command, specifying the app's directory.

+    macgap build MyApp

+# Advanced

+Or a more advanced example:

-    macgap --name MyApp --output ./build ./public
+    macgap build --name MyApp --output ./build ./public

-This will build `MyApp.app` in the specified `build` dir.

 The directory (`DIR`) you specify should contain a file called `index.html` which will be loaded when the application starts.